exconvinced/revanced-web-app/README.md

 ### Motivation

-In my experience, the mobile app is buggy and slow on my Android device.
+The mobile app is occasionally buggy and slow on some devices, e.g. the patch process eventually freezes especially upon leaving and returning to the app.
-The patch process fails at times and halts in background if you open other apps.
-Although you can use the CLI to patch on PC, non-techy people find it hard to set up and use.
+The CLI option is versatile but non-techy people may find it hard to set up and use.
 This project combines the accessibility of the mobile app and the efficiency of CLI.

 <details>
-<summary><h3>More</h3></summary>
+<summary><h5>More</h5></summary>
   I needed to build something for the <a href="https://www.edx.org/course/introduction-computer-science-harvardx-cs50x">CS50</a> final project.
   This is relatively easier compared to solving the Tideman problem set!
   <br><br>
-  I learned about the communication logic behind app routes in Flask and event sources in Javascript.
+  I learned a lot about the communication logic between `app.routes` in Flask and `event.sources` in Javascript.
   This is a good beginner project but I should have studied about proper coding paradigms for writing cleaner code.
   I completed this project in 3 days, thanks to ChatGPT for helping me troubleshoot errors.